Framework to guide the process for a post-market re-evaluation of medically important antimicrobials for veterinary use

 - for example, if other regulatory jurisdictions identify veterinary drug-related AMR issues, such as:

-There are 5 key steps to our re-evaluation process.
+There are 5 key steps that could be triggered during the re-evaluation.
 The extent and duration of a re-evaluation depends on:

-- the amount of information that needs to be assessed
+- the amount of information that needs to be assessed, and;

 We analyze any information to determine whether the drug's established risk-benefit profile warrants a re-evaluation.